"During the days of World War II, a group of costumed mystery men gathered together to form the first and greatest super-team of all time."

 The team split with JSA All-Stars sought to avert this, but each team still had one new character on it, with a standard plus-size team roster still fighting for space.
 Once All-Stars was cancelled, the cast of that series (minus Damage, who was killed during Blackest Night, and Power Girl, who left to join the new JLI) rejoined the JSA proper.

 Mama Bear: Power Girl starts to become this to Stargirl sometimes, once absolutely snapping at Captain Marvel for butting-in on their conversation about Atom Smasher's potential defection, coldly telling him "Whatever it is, Big Red.
 I think you better save it."

 Married In The Future: In the final issue of the Extant saga, the narration is provided by a future Stargirl who implies she is married to Atom Smasher.

 Never Found the Body: Alan Scott in the final issue of Guggenheim's run.
 A funeral was held and Jay seemed to think he was dead, but since the issue even states outright that no body was found, is anyone buying it?
 Thanks to the new 52 rebooting everything, that story effectively served as the final one for the original Justice Society of America.

-Not That Kind of Doctor: Doctor Fate.
-Averted by both the first and third Doctor Mid-Nites, who actually are medical doctors, to the surprise of other heroes.
+Not That Kind of Doctor: Hector Hall, the modern day Doctor Fate for most of the JSA series.
+Averted by the third Doctor Mid-Nite, who actually is a medical doctor, to the surprise of other heroes.

 Outdated Outfit: An accusation sometimes leveled at the Golden Age heroes who still wear costumes designed in the 1940s, particularly Alan Scott.
 A lot of fans consider the dated outfits part of the charm of these characters.